brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 There is a different approach to restricting certain values to not persist until runtime: enforce the rules at a _value_ level instead of a _type_ level.
 It's not objects of type `std::meta::info` that must live at compile-time, it's that reflection values must live at compile-time.

 C++ today already has a notion of a value that is only allowed to exist during compile time: consteval functions.
-We already used to the fact that our constant rules are value-based rather than type based:
+We are already used to the fact that our constant rules are value-based rather than type based:

 ::: std
 ```cpp